Militarism: Philippines

 During the pre-colonial era, the Filipino people had their own forces, divided between the islands which each had its own ruler.
 They were called Sandig (Guards), Kawal (Knights) these also served as the police and watchers on the land, coastlines and seas.
 Another notable example is the Maharlika class, that consists of free, and battle-hardened men that were expected to serve their local chieftains, and in exchange, the exemption from paying tribute, or taxes.
 In 1521, the Visayan king of Mactan Lapu-Lapu of Cebu, organized the first recorded military action against the Spanish colonizers, in the Battle of Mactan.

 During the late 19th century, Filipino militarism emerged from the struggle for independence against Spanish colonial rule.
 In 1892, Andrés Bonifacio and five others founded the Katipunan (KKK), a revolutionary society that sought independence through armed resistance following the failure of peaceful reform and propaganda movements such as La Liga Filipina.

 The revolution began with the Sigaw sa Pugad Lawin on the 23rd of August, 1896.
 This marked the beginning of open resistance against Spanish colonial rule in the islands.
-Originally, the Filipino armies organized themselves into regional armies, and sometimes miltias.
+Originally, the Filipino armies organized themselves into regional armies, and sometimes militias.
 Nonetheless, they achieved key victories in Kawit, Imus, Alapan, and the battles of Binakayan-Dalhican.
 Which demonstrated growing militarily coordination and leadership, and allowed Emilio Aguinaldo to declare independence on June 12, 1898.